MiamiOH-CSE274/Portfolio/README.md

 A doubly linked list would allow for products to be inserted anywhere in the list, which is preferrable for a grocery list.
 Other data types we have used so far only allow data to be added to the front or back, which could make the grocery list hard to read.

+What is a grocery list?
+How should I decide which data structure to use?
+Efficiency not imp, list not very long.
+Operations supported is most important thing.
+Platform list would be on.
+Iterators for aisles,

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

+BST